 .

-Every Monday, Wednesday and Friday we will send you an email digest of the most interesting materials from our site.
+Every Monday, Wednesday and Friday we will send you an email digest of the most interesting materials on our site.

 How have the leaves adapted?

 Throughout life, the leaves of some tropical plants change shape.
-In young trees, while they are still covered by the crowns of the trees of the upper tier, the leaves are wide and soft.
-They are adapted to capture the slightest rays of light breaking through the upper canopy.
-They are yellowish or reddish in color.
-So they try to save themselves from being devoured by animals.
-Red or yellow color may seem inedible to them.
+Young trees, while they are still covered by the crowns of the trees of the upper tier, have wide, soft leaves.
+They are adapted to catch the slightest rays of light breaking through the upper canopy.
+They have a yellowish or reddish tint.
+This is how they try to escape from being devoured by animals.
+Red or yellow colors may seem inedible to them.

-When the tree grows to the first tier, then its leaves decrease in size and seem to be covered with wax.
+When the tree grows to the first tier, its leaves decrease in size and seem to become covered with wax.
 Now there is a lot of light and the leaves have a different task.
-Water should drain completely from them, without attracting small animals.
+Water should drain completely from them without attracting small animals.

 Related materials:

 The leaves of some plants can regulate the flow of sunlight.
-In order not to overheat in bright light, they stand parallel to the sun's rays.
-When the sun is shading the cloud, the leaves turn horizontally to take more of the sun's energy for photosynthesis.
+To avoid overheating in bright light, they stand parallel to the sun's rays.
+When the sun is shaded by a cloud, the leaves turn horizontally to capture more solar energy for photosynthesis.

 Pollination of flowers

-For pollination, flowers must attract insects, birds, or bats.
+For pollination, flowers must attract insects, birds or bats.
 They attract with their bright color, smell and delicious nectar.
 To attract their pollinators, even the plants of the upper tier decorate themselves with beautiful flowers.
-Moreover, at the time of flowering, they even shed some of their leaves so that their flowers stand out more noticeably.
+Moreover, during flowering they even shed some of their leaves so that their flowers stand out more noticeably.

-But it is not enough, to pollinate the flowers, it is also necessary to spread the seeds.
+But it’s not enough to pollinate the flowers; you also need to spread the seeds.
 Seeds are dispersed by animals.
-To attract them, plants offer them delicious fruits with seeds hidden inside.
-The animal eats the fruit, and the seed comes out of it with excrement, quite capable of germinating.
+To attract them, plants offer them tasty fruits with seeds hidden inside.
+The animal eats the fruit, and the seed comes out along with excrement, fully capable of germination.

 Related materials: